-NURS 550 - Advanced Pathophysiology/Pharmacology and Health Assessment
+NURS 550 - Advanced Pathophysiology/Pharmacology and Health Assessment approach to health assessment.

-Description: This course builds upon the nurse's knowledge of anatomy and physiology, pathology in the disease process, pharmacology, and health assessment associated with the human body systems.
-This course is an integrated approach to health assessment.
+Prerequisites: Admission to the Master of Science in Nursing Program Description: This course builds upon the nurse's knowledge of anatomy and physiology, pathology in the disease process, pharmacology, and health assessment associated with the human body systems.
+This course is an integrated